H-H-bin/gunyah-hypervisor/docs/api/gunyah_api.md

 Also see: [capability errors](#capability-errors)

-### Address Space Virtual MMIO Area Configuration
+### Address Space Range Configuration

-Configure the virtual MMIO device regions for the address space.
+This hypercall configures modified behaviours for specific address ranges in the address space.

+There are currently two modified behaviours defined: virtual MMIO regions, and dynamically paged regions.

-A virtual MMIO device region is a region of the address space in which translation faults may be handled by an unprivileged VMM residing in another VM.
+A virtual MMIO device region is a region of the address space in which translation faults may be handled by an unprivileged VMM residing in another VM, by emulating the faulting access or mapping a non-executable page to the faulting region.
+A fault in such a region will report the faulting address, access size, and written register contents to the unprivileged VMM, and block the VCPU until the access is handled.
+Once the VMM acknowledges the fault, the VCPU state will be updated with the read register contents provided by the VMM, and the faulting instruction will be skipped.
 This allows the unprivileged VMM to emulate memory-mapped I/O devices.
 Note that other types of fault, such as permission or alignment faults, cannot be handled by this mechanism.
 Also, depending on the architecture, this mechanism may only support translation faults generated by specific types of instruction.
 On AArch64, it is limited to single-register load & store instructions without base register writeback, which are decoded by the CPU into the `ESR_EL2` syndrome bits.

+A dynamically paged region is a region of the address space in which translation or permission faults may be handled by an unprivileged VMM residing in another VM, by mapping a page to the faulting region.
+The faulting page will be reported to the unprivileged VMM, along with an indication of whether the failed access was a read or a write.
+The VCPU will be blocked until the VMM has acknowledged the fault; once unblocked, the faulting instruction will be retried.
+This allows the unprivileged VMM to allocate VM memory and map it prior to unblocking the VCPU, without emulating the accesses.
+Unlike virtual MMIO, the access size, offset into the page, and register contents will not be communicated to the VMM.
+Also, this mechanism is guaranteed to work for all memory access instructions.
+Note that other types of fault, such as alignment faults, cannot be handled by this mechanism.

 This call may be made before or after activation of the address space object.
 This is to permit delegation of the right to call this API to the VM that runs in the address space, so it can explicitly acknowledge that the specified region should not be used for sensitive data.